tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 ### The Eight Scales

-There are plenty of articles out there which discuss the differences between work cultures and even give great tipps about what to do and not to do in different cultures at work to not commit a blunder.
+There are plenty of articles out there which discuss the differences between work cultures and also give handy tips about what to do and not to do in different cultures at work to not commit a blunder.

 What this book really makes different is that it does not simply explain